 If you still want to join the crowd shouting the countdown at Kuta beach, then you would need some strategies:

 The best choice is to go with your own vehicle.
 Park somewhere you can go in & out easily, and don’t forget to put extra safety measures on your vehicle.
 Make sure to go earlier in the day and park it at a strategic & secure place.
 Kuta Central Park is an obvious choice, but many people will think the same way and the place will be full in no time so look for parking spots around jalan Dewi Sri.
-Another option is to park at your friend’s house or your office’s parking lot which is located outside the road closure zones.
+Another option is to park at your friend’s house or your office’s parking lot which is located outside the road closure zones near Kuta.

-Public transportation such as taxi or Ojek (motor taxi) is another choice.
+Public transportation such as Taxi or Ojek (motor taxi) is another choice.
 However, most probably they will charge more than normal fare.
 Also, since probably you will be leaving the area at the same time with everyone else, it would be difficult to get a taxi for yourself.
 Arrange a transport with your hotel is also possible, though you may have to wait a little longer because of the traffic.

 Of course, you can always choose to walk all the way down from your home/hotel to Kuta beach.

 Even though you can easily find more than 3 minimarkets in the same alley near Kuta beach, but chance is there will be a swarm of people inside.
 It is a wise choice to bring your own supply of water & snacks.
 Don’t forget to have a proper meal before heading over to Kuta.